Panic and Agoraphobia

 - Shortness of breath or smothering sensation.

 During an attack, you may fear that you are about to die or go mad.
 The most important thing to remember is that, however dreadful you may feel during an attack, this is not going to happen.
-The bodily effects of panic attacks, such as breathlessness, are just part of the panic and quite harmless.
+The bodily effects of panic attacks, such as breathlessness, are very scary but in reality are just part of the panic and will not harm you.

 If you would like more information or to make an appointment you can contact me in confidence.